TheGnuGod/thegnugod.github.io/markdownsrc/recommendations.md

 	*YouTube link to* [*Can You Win this One-in-a-Million Game?*](https://www.youtube.com/watch?v=PmWQmZXYd74&t=34s) *by* [*CGP Grey*](https://www.youtube.com/@cgpgrey)

-- ***The Unbreakable Krypros Code*** is a video about a piece of crytographic art that hasn't been solved by the greatest cryptographers of our time and the one before.
+- ***The Unbreakable Kryptos Code*** is a video about a piece of crytographic art that hasn't been solved by the greatest cryptographers of our time and the one before.
 It has beautiful editing, clean explanations and strikes a great balance of not telling you everything ever about the topic but also not depriving you of information.

 	*YouTube link to* [*The Unbreakable Kryptos Code*](https://youtu.be/jVpsLMCIB0Y?si=5bAi4uY7f_tIzwV9) *by* [*LEMMiNO*](https://www.youtube.com/@LEMMiNO)

 ## Podcasts

+A note on podcasts.
+As [Merlin Mann](https://unwilling.horse) has said, "[...] with podcasts, you come for the topic, but you stay for the voice".
+So don't decide you're uninterested in any of these until you give them a listen.

 - ***Cortex*** is a podcast where CGP Grey and Myke Hurley discuss their working lives.
 The two contentent creators across two different mediums talk about how they work and interact with technology and the world to help them be productive.

-	*Link to* [*Cortex's page*](https://www.relay.fm/cortex) *on the* [*Relay website*](https://www.relay.fm) and its [*RSS Feed*](https://www.relay.fm/cortex/feed)
+	*Link to* [*Cortex's page*](https://www.relay.fm/cortex) *on the* [*Relay*](https://www.relay.fm) *network and its* [*RSS Feed*](https://www.relay.fm/cortex/feed)

 - In ***Robot or Not?*** [Jason Snell](https://sixcolors.com/jason/) asks [John Siracusa](https://hypercritical.co/about/) to deicide on exactly what even slightly vague words mean.
 The podcast originally asked whether a given thing is a (you guessed it) robot, or not.
 Now they discuss everything from whether a mushroom tea is soup, if ice is food or what it means for someone to be a "Friend of the Show".
 As soon as a new episode comes out, I always rush to listen to it as soon as I can, postponing whatever (now pointless) thing I was doing before.